mshroyer/coursepointer/README.md

 In contrast, the course points in a FIT course file are specifically points on the course.
-In addition to their latitude and longitude, they also specify the distance at which they appear along the course, used by the Up Ahead feature to compute distance remaining.
+In addition to their latitude and longitude, they also specify the distance at which they appear along the course, which is used by the Up Ahead feature to compute distance remaining.

 So given a GPX route and a set of waypoints, coursepointer: